-There are no Provincially Significant Wetlands (PSWs) on or adjacent to the Study Area.
-The closest PSW to the Site is the Stony Swamp wetland complex, approximately 1.5 kilometers (km) west
+There are no Provincially Significant Wetlands (PSWs) on or adjacent to the Site.
+The closest PSW to the Site is the Stony Swamp wetland complex, approximately 1.5 kilometers (km) west.

-A review of the RCVA's geoportal online mapping data tool (RVCA, 2021) identifies an unevaluated wetland community currently mapped as "Swamp", within the Study Area located to the north of the rail line along the proposed access road.
+A review of the MNRF's Provincial Mapping Unit (MNRF, 2019) identifies an unevaluated wetland community currently mapped as "Swamp", within the Study Area, located north of the abandoned rail line spur within the proposed access road alignment.